Matt-Law12/CPAP_NRDA_Oyster_Project/README.md

 When analyzing the bay based on geographical parameters:

-• The East side (sites located to the east of the Apalachicola River) consistently had more oysters than the West side, across all size classes.
+• The East side (sites located to the east of the Apalachicola River) consistently had more oysters than the West side, across all size classes. <br />
-• Oystermen have observed more noticeable declines on the West side, especially in an area known as “The Miles.”
+• Oystermen have observed more noticeable declines on the West side, especially in an area known as “The Miles.” <br />
-• Lighthouse Bar, on the East side, had the highest oyster density in Round 5.
+• Lighthouse Bar, on the East side, had the highest oyster density in Round 5. <br />

 Still, overall productivity has dropped.
 Based on state benchmarks, none of the sites in Apalachicola Bay are currently productive enough to support commercial harvest.
 Only Lighthouse Bar came close, with an estimate of about 146 harvestable oyster bags per acre — still below the 200 bags/acre needed for limited commercial harvest.